 Home Office (HO) Scheme

-Start-ups and small businesses can save on business costs like office rental by working from home.
+Start-ups and SMEs can save on business costs like office rental by working from home.

-- Small businesses who wish to operate a business from home.
+- SMEs who wish to operate a business from home.

 - To give would-be entrepreneurs the flexibility of conducting business from their homes to save on costs and build up their business.